This post contains affiliate links.

 Instructions

 - Make Dough: Combine flour and salt.
-Cut the butter into the flour using either a pastry cutter or two forks, until you reach a crumbly texture.
+Cut the butter into the flour with a pastry cutter or two forks until it reaches a crumbly texture.
 Slowly drizzle in water while mixing until the dough can be formed into a loose ball.
 Divide into two equal balls, pat into disk shapes, wrap in plastic wrap, and set in the fridge to firm up for at least an hour.

-- Filling: Mix together your blueberries, cornstarch, sugar, lemon zest, cinnamon, and salt.
+- Filling: Mix the blueberries, cornstarch, sugar, lemon zest, cinnamon, and salt.

-- Bottom Crust: Preheat oven to 400 degrees Remove one of the pie crust disks from the fridge and roll into a large circle (at least 1 inch larger than your pie pan, I recommend a 9 inch pie pan).
-Transfer the crust into the pie pan, leaving ½ inch overhang on all sides.
+- Bottom Crust: Preheat the oven to 400℉.
+Remove one of the pie crust disks from the fridge and roll it into a large circle (at least 1 inch larger than your pie pan, I recommend a 9-inch pie pan).
+Transfer the crust to the pie pan, leaving ½-inch overhang on all sides.

 - Fill It: Spoon blueberry filling into the crust, gently evening out the top.

-- Top Crust: Remove the other pie crust from the fridge and roll into an equally large circle.
-Cut dough into 1 inch wide strips.
-Lay a row of dough strips going one direction (horizontal).
+- Top Crust: Remove the other pie crust from the fridge and roll it into an equally large circle.
+Cut the dough into 1-inch wide strips.
+Lay a row of dough strips going in one direction (horizontal).
 Fold half of the strips back over themselves, then lay a strip going the other direction (vertical).
 Lay the horizontal strips over the vertical, then fold the other half of the horizontal strips to repeat, weaving the dough strips to form a lattice pie topping.

-- Bake: Brush dough with whisked egg, optionally sprinkling with a bit of sugar.
-Set pie in the oven, with a baking sheet below it to catch drips.
-Bake for 20 minutes at 400 degrees F, then reduce temperature to 350 degrees F and continue baking for 35 minutes, or until filling is bubbling at the edges.
-If you notice crust beginning to brown too much, cover the edges with aluminum foil.
+- Bake: Brush the dough with a whisked egg, optionally sprinkling with a bit of sugar.
+Set the pie in the oven, with a baking sheet below it to catch drips.
+Bake for 20 minutes at 400°F, then reduce the temperature to 350°F and continue baking for 35 minutes, or until filling is bubbling at the edges.
+Cover the edges with aluminum foil if you notice the crust beginning to brown too much.

-- Serve: Allow pie to cool before serving to allow blueberry filling to thicken.
+- Serve: Allow the pie to cool before serving so the blueberry filling thickens.

 So, I went to the store with the express intent of making this recipe, but when I got there the blueberries were double the price of raspberries, so I decided to change it up and go with those instead.
 I also added some white chocolate chips mixed in since they just seem to go with raspberries.
 I still followed everything else, though.
 The stuff you use for the filling work just as well with the raspberries and handled the addition of the chocolate chips well.